monitoring-MDPs/premise/README.md

 To select benchmarks, please edit experiments.py (in particular, the benchmarks array).
 To speed up the computation, consider reducing the number of traces `--nr-traces X`.

-Notice that running the experiments this creates a new folder in `stats/` for every benchmark.
+Notice that running the experiments creates a new folder in `stats/` for every benchmark.
 If such a folder already exists, the benchmark is skipped (irrespectively of the content of the folder).
 A warning is then printed.

 ### How to evaluate the experiments?
+While one can certainly manually evaluate all CSVs, we can automatically compile them into a table:
 Run:
 ```
 python premise/generate_tables.py stats